spiral/docs/orm/basics.md

 }
 ```

-> Attention, `create` method will only return populated Record entity, you **have** to save such entity to database manually (simply call `save()` method).
+> Pay attention, the `create` method will only return populated Record entity.
+You **have** to save this entity to your database manually (simply call `save()` method).

-> Even more, every DataEntity including ORM Records and ODM Documents must be populated from outside, meaning there is no database related code in entity constuctor, if you wish to create entity based on existed array of data (skipping setters) simply pass such array as constructor argument `new User([...])`.
+> In additiona, every DataEntity, including ORM Records and ODM Documents, must be populated from the outside.
+This means there is no database related code in entity constuctor.
+If you want to create the entity based on an existing array of data (skipping setters), just pass this array as a constructor argument `new User([...])`.

-To check what is going on with queries to database, let to check logging tab of spiral [Profiler] (/modules/profiler.md) (this is Postgres connection):
+To check whats happening with your queries to the database, lets check the logging tab of Spiral [Profiler] (/modules/profiler.md) (this is Postgres connection):

 ```sql
 INSERT INTO "primary_users" ("name", "email", "status", "balance") VALUES ('Boris Kuhic', 'mrunte@yahoo.com', 'blocked', 386.600000) RETURNING "id"
 ```

-> All characters appearing in this work are fictitious.
-Any resemblance to real persons, living or dead, is purely coincidental.
+> All people that appear in this section are fictitious.
+Any resemblance to a real person, living or dead, is purely coincidencel.

 ## Seletions
-Once you have your table populated with data, it's time to select some of them to do something.
-Spiral ORM exposes 3 ActiveRecord *like* methods which you can use for that purposes: `find`, `findOne` and `findByPK`.
+Once you have your table populated with data, it's time to select some of them to perform something.
+The Spiral ORM exposes 3 ActiveRecord *like* methods, which you can use for these purposes: `find`, `findOne` and `findByPK`.

-> There is 4th method which used inside every find method - `ormSelector`, you can use it to get access to Selector class associated with our record.
-You can also get associated selector by calling method `selector` of ORM component.
+> There is a 4th method, which is used inside every find method - `ormSelector`.
+You can use it to get access to the Selector class associated with our record.
+You can also get the associated selector by calling the method `selector` of the ORM component.

 #### FindOne
-To find one record based on some conditions and sorting we can use static method `findOne`, method will return **null** if it's unabled to locate required record.
-Since ORM component based on DBAL you are able to specify needed conditions in a short array form (if you want normal where statements, check `find` method below).
+To find a record based on some conditions and sorting, we can use the static method `findOne`.
+The method will return **null** if it's unable to locate the required record.
+Since the ORM component is based on DBAL, you can specify the necessary conditions in a short array form (if you want normal where statements, check the `find` method below).

 ```php
 //Don't worry about second argument yet, it's about pre-loading